nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ## References

+The following are two standard references on the representative agent approach

+Blanchard O. Fisher S., Lectures in Macroeconomics, MIT Press (1989) Romer D., Advanced Macroeconomics (4th Ed), McGrawHill (2012)

+This is a standard references for the game theory part of the paper

+Osborne M., Rubinstein (1994) A Course on Game Theory, MIT Press

-The following list of papers are drawn from my CV, as my publications strictly related to blockchain and cryptocurrencies
+This list of papers is drawn from my CV, as my publications strictly related to blockchain and cryptocurrencies

+Coordination in an EMAIL Game without “Almost Common Knowledge: Journal of Logic, Language and Information 12, 1-11 (2003).
+Correlated Communication;  in “Cognitive Processes and Economic Behavior” (Dimitri- Basili-Gilboa eds), Routledge-London (2003)
-Bitcoin Mining as a Contest, Ledger, 2, 31-37 (2017)
-The Blockchain Technology; Some Theory and Applications, Maastricht School of Management Working Paper, 2017/3 (2017) Transaction Fees, Block Size Limit and Auctions in Bitcoin, Ledger, 4, 68-81, (2019)
+Efficiency and Equilibrium in the EMAIL Game; The General Case : Theoretical Computer Science, 314, 335-349, (2003) Bitcoin Mining as a Contest, Ledger, 2, 31-37 (2017) The Blockchain Technology; Some Theory and Applications, Maastricht School of Management Working Paper, 2017/3 (2017) Transaction Fees, Block Size Limit and Auctions in Bitcoin, Ledger, 4, 68-81, (2019)